-- 1. Each Apartment-shall be used for residential-purposes only, except-such professional and administrative-businesses as may be permitted by ordinance, provided there is no external evidence thereof. ¶ - 2.- No-noxious-or-offensive-activity-shall-be-carried-on,-in,-or-upon-any-Apartment,-Limited-Common-Area,-or-Common-Area;-or-or-shall-anything-be-done-therein-which-may-be-an-annoyance-or-nuisance-to-other-resident.¶ 3.- No-sports,-activities,-or-games,-whether-organized-or-unorganized,-that-might-cause- - 3.
-No-sports, activities, or-games, whether-organized-or-unorganized, that-might-cause-damage-to-buildings, grounds, facilities, structures, or-vehicles, or-that-are-an-annoyance-or-unisance, shall-be-played-in-any-Limited-Common-Area-or-Common-Area. - 4.
-No-Owner-shall-keep-any-animal-within-his-or-her-Apartment-for-any-purpose-other-than-as-a-pet.
-The number-of-cats-and/or-dogs-any-Owner-may-keep-is-limited-to-the-following: ¶ - ♦→Two-small-dogs¶ ♦→Two-cats¶ - ♦→One-cat-and-one-small-dog¶ - 5.
-No-large-dogs-are-allowed, either-as-pets-of-Owners-or-as-pets-of-visitors. ¶ a. + Seeing-eye-dogs-may-be-permitted-with-written-approval-of-the-Board. ¶ b. + The-Board-reserves-the-right-to-make-exceptions-to-this-rule. ¶ - 6.→All-pets-must-reside-within-their-Owners'-Apartments. - 7.
-Owners-may-keep-other-types-of-small-pets-that-are-confined-to-aquariums-or-cages.¶ 8.
-Pets-must-be-on-a-leash-when-in-the-Common-Area.¶

-Modify the structure and appearance of text
+- Each-Apartment-shall-be-used-for-residential-purposes-only, except-such-professional-andadministrative-businesses-as-may-be-permitted-by-ordinance,-provided-there-is-no-externalevidence-thereof. - 2.- No-noxious-or-offensive-activity-shall-be-carried-on, in, -or-upon-any-Apartment, -Limited-Common-Area, -or-Common-Area; hor-shall-anything-be-done-therein-which-may-be-anannoyance-or-nuisance-to-other-resident.
+3.-No sports, activities, orgames, whether organized-or-unorganized, that-might-cause- - 3.- No-sports, activities, or games, whether-organized-or-unorganized, that-might-causedamage-to-buildings, grounds, facilities, structures, or vehicles, or-that-are-an-annoyanceor-nuisance, shall-be-played-in-any-Limited-Common-Area-or-Common-Area. - ↔→Two·cats¶ - ↔→One-cat-and-one-small-dog¶ 5.→No-large-dogs-are-allowed, either-as-pets-of-Owners-or-as-pets-of-visitors. ¶ - a. → Seeing-eye dogs may be permitted with written approval of the Board.¶ b. → The Board reserves the right to make exceptions to this rule.¶ - 6.→ All-pets-must-reside-within-their-Owners'-Apartments. - 7.
+Owners may keep other types of small pets that are confined to aquariums or cages. ¶ 8. - Pets must be on a leash when in the Common Area. ¶ Modify the structure and appearance of text